NUTRITION VALUE

 Food Organizations

 The health of our communities depends on the work of local farms, grocery stores, meal delivery providers, and food security organizations.
-Food organizations are motivated to tailor their services to meet the needs of patients and to work with health and policy partners to drive value.
+These groups are motivated to get food to patients and to work with health and policy partners to drive value.

 90% of U.S. health costs relate to chronic diseases.
 How do we get a handle on it?